Laure-Riglet/OVH_bill_importer/readme.md

 ## Usage

 In the terminal, in the folder where the script is located, run `php ovh_bill_importer.php`.
+You can also set a cron task.